fyngyrz/NWS-Temperature/README.md

 # tmp.py - NWS Temperature Data Fetch

+## What it Does

+Fetches the temperature (in Cº) from the NWS aviation ground conditions forecast.
+The it converts it to Fahrenheit \(See Below\) and prints it out.

 ## Limits

 The NWS identifies the software that I'm getting the temperature from